-Intrro has built-in single sign-on capabilities for Google accounts via OAuth 2.0.
+Intrro has built-in single sign-on capabilities for Google and Microsoft accounts via OAuth 2.0.
 If a user provisions their account via OAuth 2.0, they'll never need to set a password to log in with Intrro.

 Intrro includes three user role levels to help you manage permissions and access throughout your workspace.